synchronal/moar/README.md

 `Moar.List`

 - `to_keyword` converts a list into a keyword list, using a default value or function to generate the values
+- `to_sentence` converts a list into a string, with items separated by commas, and an "and" before the last item

 `Moar.Map`